-9.1.1 Program Part.
-A program part must contain at least one executable statement and may but need not contain FORMAT statements.
-A program part may not contain specification statements.

-9.1.2 Program Body.
-A program body is a collection of optional specification statements optionally followed by statement function definitions, followed by a program part, followed by an end line.
-The specification statements must be in the following order: DIMENSION, COMMON, and EQUIVALENCE.

-9.1.3 Subprogram.
-A subprogram consists of a SUBROUTINE or FUNCTION statement followed by a program body.

-9.1.4 Block Data Subprogram.
-This subject is not covered in this standard, but does appear in American Standard FORTRAN X3.9-1966.

-9.1.5 Main Program.
-A main program consists of a program body.

-9.1.6 Executable Program.
-An executable program consists of a main program plus any number of sub-programs, external procedures, or both.

-9.1.7 Program Unit.
-A program unit is a main program or a subprogram.

-9.2 Normal Execution Sequence.
+- 9.1.1 Program Part.
+A program part must contain at least one executable statement and may contain FORMAT statements, and data initialization statements.
+It need not contain any statements from either of the latter two classes of statement.
+This collection of statements may optionally be preceded by statement function definitions, data initialization statements, and FORMAT statements.
+As before only some or none of these need be present. - 9.1.2 Program Body.
+A program body is a collection of specification statements, FORMAT statements or both, or neither, followed by a program part, followed by an end line. - 9.1.3 Subprogram.
+A subprogram consists of a SUBROUTINE or FUNCTION statement followed by a program body, or is a block data subprogram. - 9.1.4 Block Data Subprogram.
+A block data subprogram consists of a BLOCK DATA statement, followed by the appropriate (8.5) specification statements, followed by data initialization statements, followed by an end line. - 9.1.5 Main Program.
+A main program consists of a program body. - 9.1.6 Executable Program.
+An executable program consists of a main program plus any number of subprograms, external procedures, or both. - 9.1.7 Program Unit.
+A program unit is a main program or a subprogram. - 9.2 Normal Execution Sequence.
 When an executable program begins operation, execution commences with the execution of the first executable statement of the main program.
 A subprogram, when referenced, starts execution with execution of the first executable statement of that subprogram.
-Unless a statement is a GO TO, arithmetic IF, RETURN, or STOP statement or the terminal statement of a DO, completion of execution of that statement.
-The sequence of execution following executable statement.
+Unless a statement is a GO TO, arithmetic IF, RETURN, or STOP statement or the terminal statement of a DO, completion of execution of that statement causes execution of the next following executable statement.
 The sequence of execution following execution of any of these statements is described in Section 7.
 A program part may not (in the sense of 1.1) contain an executable statement that can never be executed.